junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "She chuckled when she saw his tiny junk, that's what."
 The older lady turns from cleaning the wounds on the girl's face, speaking on her behalf, snapping harshly.
 "Now look what he's done!
 She's ruined!"

-She's not wrong, his junk dangles pitifully as he moved around earlier.
+She's not wrong, his junk dangled pitifully as he moved around earlier.
 Dean has to stifle a chuckle of his own, but the crowd around them isn't as generous.
 The cowboy Mike growls something under his breath, the sound throttled in his throat like a caged tiger huffing.

 The skinny man behind the counter chimes in.
 "There has to be justice, Little Bill.
 Who would want a whore with a scarred face?
 I bought her last spring, and she's damaged goods now.
 She could've served for another five, ten years."